nazwhale/TTT/README.md

 $ gem install bundler
 $ bundle install
 ```
-To start the game, enter `ruby lib/game.rb` in the command-line and follow the instructions.
+To start the game, enter `ruby play.rb` in the command-line and follow the instructions.

 ### Example Game